ZhenyingZhu/StudyNotes/AIAndData.md

 Don't let AI fix tests.
 Ask it to find root cause first, then add logs to verify.
 Otherwise it can go in circles.

+Asking AI to add logs seems okay, but need to understand what it is doing.
+Sometimes asking it to explain make it redo the work.

 ### Model difference

 Cloude 4 seems the best.